 Canada is among the countries of the world with the lowest population densities, which means that there are plenty of pristine natural locales for resort hotels, lodges and campsites.
+Read on to learn where to stay in Canada.

 History buffs have the railways to thank for so many lovely hotels in Canada.
 During the height of the train travel era, the railroad companies constructed massive, chateau-style properties with towers, turrets and other charms of classic European architecture, adding glamour and style to cross-country rail trips.

-Nearly every major city in Canada has at least one historic grande dame that would make even the stodgiest business traveler regret staying at a big-name chain hotel (and there are plenty of those too).
+Nearly every major city in Canada has at least one historic grande dame that would make even the stodgiest business traveler regret staying at a big-name chain hotel (though there are plenty of those too).
 With a name like the Empress, you'd expect nothing less than stately regality from the massive chateau sitting along the inner harbor of Victoria, British Columbia.
-Built in 1908, the 477-room hotel is one of the oldest in the country.
+Built in 1908, the 464-room hotel is one of the oldest in the country.
 Others of note are the Royal York in Toronto and the Fort Garry in Winnipeg.

 The Hotel-Musee Premieres Nations in Quebec, meanwhile, melds modern charm with the aboriginal art of the Huron-Wendat indigenous community.